openzfs/openzfs-build/README.md

       sub jobs (i.e. after the slave is created or destroyed, the executor slot held by these jobs will be released).

-    - The "openzfs-build-nightly" job will consume a single executor slot on a build slave.
-Each run of this job is pinned to a specific build slave, so the executor slot this job consumes shouldn't become an issue (it consumes the sole executor slot on a predetermined build slave).
+    - The "openzfs-build-nightly" job, "openzfs-run-ztest" job, and the "openzfs-run-zfs-test" job will each consume a single executor slot on a build slave.
+Each run of these jobs are pinned to a specific build slave, so the executor slot this job consumes shouldn't become an issue (it consumes the sole executor slot on a predetermined build slave created specifically for that job).

 Thus, if using the default of 2 executors on the master, only a single build can be executed at any given time.
 It it recommended to increase